-The primary goal of Limited Term U.S. Government Fund is to provide as high a level of current income as is consistent, in the view of the Fund's investment advisor, with safety of capital.
-As a secondary goal, the Fund seeks to reduce changes in its share price compared to longer term portfolios.
+The primary goal of Limited Term Income Fund is to provide as high a level of current income as is consistent, in the view of the Fund's investment advisor, with safety of capital.
+As a secondary goal, the Fund seeks to reduce changes in its share prices compared to longer term portfolios.